If You Have Received Notice of a DMCA Copyright Complaint

 5) If this is not the first DMCA copyright complaint incident, your UVA network access will be blocked IMMEDIATELY as described above.
 Then we will forward the DMCA copyright complaint to you for your response.
 We will unblock your network access after we receive an appropriate reply.

-6) If after your second incident you have a third (or more) DMCA copyright complaint indicent, in addition to your computer's immediate disconnection from the UVA network, you will also have to meet with a Dean of Students representative from your school.
+6) If after your second incident you have a third (or more) DMCA copyright complaint incident, in addition to your computer's immediate disconnection from the UVA network, you will also have to meet with a Dean of Students representative from your school.

 Please be aware that regardless of what UVA does, the copyright holder may still pursue additional legal action against you.